The isoperimetric problem on Riemannian manifolds via Gromov-Hausdorff asymptotic analysis: Asymptotic geometry and isoperimetric profile

 and if, for any $j\ge 1$, $\{p_{i,j} \,|\, i \in \N\}$ is a diverging sequence of points on $M^n$ such that $(M^n,\dist,\vol,p_{i,j})\to (X_j,\dist_j,\meas_j,p_j)$ in the pmGH sense as $i\to+\infty$, then

 whenever $V= \sum_{j=0}^{+\infty} V_j$ with $V,V_j\ge0$ for any $j$. \end{prop}

 \begin{proof} First, we observe that since $M^n$ is noncompact and noncollapsed, it has infinite volume; indeed, there exist countably many disjoint balls of radius $1$ contained in $M^n$.
-The convergence in \eqref{eq:ConvergenceIsop} is just a consequence of \cref{rem:gapncRCD} and \cref{rem:GromovPrecompactness}.
+The convergence in \eqref{eq:ConvergenceIsop} is just a consequence of Gromov Precompactness Theorem.
 So we are left to prove \eqref{eq:GeneralInequalityIsopProfile}.

 Without loss of generality let $V>0$ be fixed, and let $V_1,V_2\ge0$ with $V_1+V_2=V$.
 So we can assume $V_2>0$ without loss of generality.
 Consider $V^j:=V_2-1/j>0$ for $j$ large enough.
 Let $\Omega\subset M^n$ be a bounded set such that $\vol(\Omega)=V_1$ and $P(\Omega)\le I_{(M^n,g)}(V_1) + \eta$ for a fixed $\eta>0$.